rtoal/plang-glossary/README.md

 A block of code executed at some point in the future, generally in response to a triggering event.

 ### Deep Copy
-A copy which recurses through an an object graph, copying all referenced values.
+A copy which recurses through an object graph, copying all referenced values.

 ### Dependent Type
 A type that depends on a value or constraint, such as the type of trees with height 8, or the type of all sorted lists.